How do password managers work?

 Signing up for online accounts is annoying, and creating strong passwords for each one makes it even worse.
 That’s why so many people reuse the same password across different accounts.
 But this can be dangerous.
 If a password gets leaked, all your other accounts could be at risk too.

 Luckily, there’s an easy fix.
 Password managers can create strong and unique passwords for you and store them safely so you don’t have to remember them.
-Many password managers even offer free trials, so you can try them out without risk.
+Many password managers offer free tiers, although they usually have some limitations, like no advanced features.

-One of the best options, in my opinion, is NordPass.
+My personal favorite is NordPass.
 It’s simple to use, packed with useful features, and helps keep your accounts secure.
-Plus, most password managers offer 30-day money-back guarantee.

 How to create a strong password?